antitoxic/prerender-spa-ultra/README.md

 ## Serving your [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA 'Single Page Application') static files with local http server

-The `prerender-spa-ultra`'s cli & github action internally use the `serve-handler` npm package to start an http server but there are multiple
+The `prerender-spa-ultra`'s cli & GitHub action internally use the `serve-handler` npm package to start a http server but there are multiple
 alternatives:

 ```shell